SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

-                Walking through this we have 4 tests (note that we have used multiple IF statements and not a SWITCH statement, this is because we need to check if the user has multiple keys pressed.&nbsp; If we used a SWITCH statement, then only one key would be recognised in each update loop).
+                Walking through this we have 4 tests (note that we have used multiple IF statements and not a SWITCH statement, this is because we need to check if the user has multiple keys pressed.
+If we used a SWITCH statement, then only one key would be recognised in each update loop).

-                The first test checks if the Trooper is more than 30 pixels away above the top of the screen (to ensure the player stays within the bounds of the visible screen).&nbsp; If the trooper is still in the screen and the player has pressed the UP arrow key then we will move the Trooper two pixels down (vy=2, velocity offset by +2 in the y Axis).
+                The first test checks if the Trooper is more than 30 pixels away above the top of the screen (to ensure the player stays within the bounds of the visible screen).
+If the trooper is still in the screen and the player has pressed the UP arrow key then we will move the Trooper two pixels down (vy=2, velocity offset by +2 in the y Axis).